Sotheby's top auctioneer leaving amid investor pressure

-(Reuters) - Tobias Meyer, Sotheby’s (BID.N) chief auctioneer, is leaving the auction house, the company said on Friday, just a week after Sotheby’s recorded the highest sale in its history.
+Nov 22 (Reuters) - Tobias Meyer, Sotheby’s chief auctioneer, is leaving the auction house, the company said on Friday, just a week after Sotheby’s recorded the highest sale in its history.

 The departure of Meyer, the worldwide head of contemporary art, comes as Sotheby’s is being pressured by activist investors including Daniel Loeb to improve its business strategies and earn more money for shareholders.